 Note: These defaults correspond to the default username and password options in the addauthdir entry of your configuration file (see add-authdir on page 166).
 Any changes made to this entry will be reflected in the accessibility of the web site example pages.
-Configuring the connection demonstration SSL

-11.4 Using SSL with the demonstration feed
+Using SSL with the demonstration feed 11.4